-New Jersey's six minor league baseball teams have hosted millions of visitors at fan-friendly stadiums located around the state.
+New Jersey's five minor league baseball teams have hosted millions of visitors at fan-friendly stadiums located around the state.

-One example of the booming popularity of minor league baseball in New Jersey is the Lakewood BlueClaws.
-Since opening day on April 11, 2001, the team has drawn more than six millions of fans, while reaching attendance records faster than any team in New Jersey and South Atlantic League history.
+Since it's opening day in 2001, the Lakewood BlueClaws has drawn more than six millions of fans, while reaching attendance records faster than any team in New Jersey and South Atlantic League history.
 The BlueClaws have been among the top 20 teams in the country in attendance, drawing nearly 6,900 fans a game to FirstEnergy Park while leading in average or overall attendance in each year of existence.
 The BlueClaws also have seen approximately 70 players reach Major League Baseball.

 At Arm and Hammer Park in Trenton, the Trenton Thunder, a Double-A affiliate of the New York Yankees, plays in the 12-team Eastern League.
 The Thunder has brought in more than nine million fans over its 23 years.
 The last few years, the team has rebranded itself as the Thunder Pork Roll, after the New Jersey fan favorite!